Emmeric Ong: Warriors

 Emmeric signed for S.League champions Warriors for the 2015 S.League season after failing to make any appearances for the LionsXII in the 2014 Malaysian Super League.
 He made just a single Malaysia Cup appearance on the last day of the season.
 In 2015, Ong was signed by the reigning S.League champions Warriors and looked to provide cover in defence for the champions.
 He did not feature in the match day squad for the first two league games of the season and remained on the bench for their AFC Champions league qualifier against Myanmar club Yadanarbon.
 However, things took a turn when Emmeric was given a run out in their 2-0 loss to Maldivian side Maziya and impressed coach Alex Weaver.
 He then came off their bench against Albirex Niigata (S) in their next league game, started their following AFC Cup game against Indian club Bengaluru and never looked back.
 Emmeric began to hold down a starting role in the team and kept experienced and foreign players such as Shi Jiayi and Thomas Beattie out of the side.
 He filled in at right back when needed but was mostly utilised as a holding midfielder.
 In December 2015, Emmeric signed on to stay at the Warriors for the 2016 S.League season.

 His performances in the 2017 Singapore League Cup, in which the Warriors finished as runners-up, saw him earn a spot in Fourfourtwo's League Cup team of the year.
 2017 proved to be a good year for Emmeric as he was a mainstay in the team throughout the season, with the club announcing on Facebook that Emmeric had been retained for the 2018 S.League season.

 Tanjong Pager United

 In 2021, Emmeric signed for Tanjong Pagar United.

+On 25 July 2025, the club announced that Emmeric has returned to the club for the 2025/26 season.
+He donned the number 13 jersey for the club.
+Emmeric announced his retirement from professional football on 1 February 2026.